From The Globe

 chaplain in Cherokee in the 60s.

-Historians or genealogists searching for information about or
+Historians or genealogists searching for information

 on-the-scene experience of Marius or Baum will be out of luck, unless they